carpentries-incubator/ml4bio-workshop/_episodes/04-decision-trees.md

 {: .callout}

 An instance is classified starting from the root and testing the feature specified by the __node__, then going down the split based on the outcome of the test and testing a different feature specified by another node.
-The graphic shows the full decision tree used for the housing example above.
 Each leaf node in the tree is a class label.

-[add a new visual]

 > ## Definition
 >